 I do really love the easy addition of some fresh parmesan cheese and these chili flakes.
 I personally think most pasta dishes are better with chili flakes, but I know that isn’t everyone’s cup of tea (bowl of pasta?).

 Need more pasta in your life?
 This lemon tuna pasta is easy, inexpensive and delicious!
-Simpler versions (great as a side dish too) are peas and pasta and this one pot summer veggie pasta is a mandatory one in our house.
-On the lighter side, this fresh cherry tomato pasta with ricotta is divine and this broccoli pasta is heartier than you’d ever expect from a plant-based meal!
+Simpler versions (great as a side dish too) are peas and pasta and this ham pasta is a mandatory one in our house.
+And try this cabbage pasta as soon as possible!!

 - 12 ounces penne cooked according to package directions and drained

 - 2 tablespoon extra virgin olive oil